 Specifically, some people believe a good cup of coffee does not simply lay in the hands of the farmers and producers.
 It was also the roasters’ work in producing a good cup of coffee.

 Like any food stuff with so much complexity in flavor, provenance, and preparation methods, there is endless room for experimentation and Third Wave roasters are searching for that elusive perfect cup of joe.

 Third wave coffee roasters bring their own unique background, history, and skillset to the beans they serve, making each brew a little different from the next.

 Therefore, compared to previous waves, third wave roasters are going even further on coffee quality by focusing on the cultivation, processing, and storing of beans.
 Any good third wave coffee roasters will carefully match grind, dosing, water temperature to the equipment and present the coffee in a visually appealing manner.

 This new wave of coffee roasters seems a direct response to the Frappuccino world of Starbucks.
 From baristas to roasters, people associated with these cafes and roasting facilities seem obsessed with the craft and art of making the perfect cup of coffee.

 Lastly, operators of third wave coffee shops deal only with fair trade coffee, sourcing beans directly from farmers or agricultural communities instead of middleman merchants.
 In sourcing directly, it ensures that the farmers themselves are duly compensated for their labor instead of being forced to split their income with a third-party reseller.

-So yes, third wave coffee roasters focus more than just about making great coffee, it involves culture and experience.
+So yes, third wave coffee roasters focus on more than just making great coffee, but also culture and experience.

 Bay Area Third Wave Coffee Roasters